Home Β» Blog Β» Painting Tips Β» Colour Theory for Absolute Beginners

 blue + yellow = green

-So now you have six colors: red, blue, yellow, green, orange and violet.
+So now you have six colours: red, blue, yellow, green, orange and violet.

 Tertiary Colors

-If you mix a primary color with an equal amount of a secondary color, you get a tertiary color.
-There are six tertiary colors.
+If you mix a primary colour with an equal amount of a secondary colour, you get a tertiary colour.
+There are six tertiary colours.

 For example: